-11.20 COUNTERTOP
+12.20 COUNTERTOP

-The countertops are covered with slab quartz.
-The counter tops are properly installed and are in good condition.
+The countertop is covered with slab quartz.
+The countertop is properly installed and in good condition.

 Ventilation in this bathroom is provided by a ceiling fan.
 This fan was operated and was found to be working satisfactorily.